env0/terraform-provider-env0/docs/resources/environment.md

 - **deploy_on_push** (Boolean) should run terraform deploy on push events
 - **force_destroy** (Boolean) Destroy safeguard.
 Must be enabled before delete/destroy
 - **id** (String) the environment's id
+- **output** (String) the deployment log output.
+Returns a json string.
+It can be either a map of key-value, or an array of (in case of Terragrunt run-all) of moduleName and a map of key-value.
+Note: if the deployment is still in progress returns 'null'
 - **revision** (String) the revision the environment is to be run against
 - **run_plan_on_pull_requests** (Boolean) should run terraform plan on pull requests creations
 - **template_id** (String) the template id the environment is to be created from